Josh Rose

-Joshua Liam "Josh" Rose (born 16 December 1981) is an Australian professional football (soccer) player who plays as a left back for National Premier Leagues Northern NSW side Edgeworth.
-He previously featured in the A-League for New Zealand Knights, Central Coast Mariners, and Melbourne City, as well as in the National Soccer League for Brisbane Strikers and in the Liga I with Universitatea Craiova.
+Joshua Liam "Josh" Rose (born 16 December 1981) is a former Australian professional soccer player who played as a left back.
+Rose is most synonymous with the Central Coast Mariners, where he played most of his career and where he is currently an assistant coach.
+He previously featured in the A-League for New Zealand Knights, and Melbourne City, as well as in the National Soccer League for Brisbane Strikers and in the Liga I with Universitatea Craiova.

 Club career

 Universitatea Craiova

 Before joining the Romanian club Universitatea Craiova he played for the New Zealand Knights in the A-League and the Brisbane Strikers in the National Soccer League.

 In Romania, Rose played for three years, and was really appreciated by Stiinta's fans.

 Central Coast Mariners

 On 8 March 2010, he signed a two-year deal with A-League club Central Coast Mariners.
 This was Graham Arnold's first signing since becoming coach of the club.
 On Thursday 17 June He made his debut and scored for the team in a friendly against fellow Gosford club Central Coast Lightning in which the Mariners won 7–1.
 Rose had an outstanding first season with the club, helping it to a second-placed finish and a Grand Final appearance.
 Rose also won the prestigious Peter Turnbull medal for Mariners player of the season.

 On 20 July 2013, Rose started for the A-League All Stars in the inaugural A-League All Stars Game against Manchester United, a match in which the A-League All Stars were thrashed 5–1, courtesy of goals from Danny Welbeck, Jesse Lingard and Robin van Persie.
 Rose was substituted off in the 64th minute of the match, and was replaced by Western Sydney Wanderers forward Mark Bridge.